scbd/drupal-docker-wrapper/README.md

 docker build -t drupal-addon:11.2.3-mods .
 ```

-Push your base image (e.g. `scbd/drupal-docker-wrapper-base:11.2.3`) first, then the addon image that depends on it.
+If using this approach in production, push your base image (e.g.
+`scbd/drupal-docker-wrapper-base:11.2.3`) first, then the addon image that depends on it.

 ### Build and push in one step (local)